While many towns around the nation are revamping to be more walkable, downtown St. Petersburg is tailor-made for pedestrians.

-Dali was genius and it’s a rare opportunity to view such a collection, so if it’s your only opportunity, queue up and go with the flow.
-Consider the complimentary audio tour to block out the crowd (there’s a “Mr. Moustache” version of the tour for 5-13 year olds) and learn how Dali hid underlying meaning and math throughout his work.
+Dali was a genius and it’s a rare opportunity to view such a collection, so if it’s your only opportunity, queue up and go with the flow.
+Consider the complimentary audio tour to block out the crowd (there’s a “Mr. Moustache” version of the tour for 5-13-year-olds) and learn how Dali hid underlying meaning and math throughout his work.

 If artistic-mad-scientist-genius is not your thing, there’s no admission required for Café Gala, named after Dali’s wife and muse.
 Grab tapas or drinks or just gawk at The Enigma, a surreal serpentine glass structure entwining the otherwise simple concrete block exterior as guests climb the impressive helical (think DNA double-helix) staircase.

-and Flight Lounge (540 1st St. SE) at Albert Whitted Airport, which offers the interesting combination of tasty food like chicken & waffles, burgers and drinks from a balcony overlooking the runway as small aircraft come and go.
+and Flight Lounge (540 1st St. SE) at Albert Whitted Airport, which offers an interesting combination of tasty food like chicken & waffles, burgers, and drinks from a balcony overlooking the runway as small aircraft come and go.

 For the adventurous diner, place your food order and hop on a quick helicopter or biplane tour over downtown, returning to earth just in time for lunch.